October. 11, 2018 posted by Foehn

 Technical support and a development roadmap are further IT-led responsibilities in the longer term but, from the outset, the business case and choice of contact centre must take direction from all stakeholders.
 By consulting all parties, with shared responsibility, the resulting business case will provide better business fit and a higher level of engagement between the system and users.

-See our Buyer’s Guide to Creating a Business Case for a New Contact Centre for an in-depth guide to optimising alignment of your new system with your business operations.
+See our Buyers guide for an in-depth guide to optimising alignment of your new system with your business operations.